ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-12-22-tagalog-gold-standard.md

 <span class="firstcharacter">T</span>agalog is my native language.
 It's spoken
 by 76 million Filipinos and has been our official language since the 30s.
-Stories and songs have been written in Tagalog.
+Stories and songs have been written in Tagalog, and it has a long cultural and historical significance.
 It's a **text-rich** language, but unfortunately, a **low-resource** one.
 In this blog post, I'll talk about the state of Tagalog-based corpora, my experience in creating a gold-standard dataset (including its limitations), and my hopes for the future of Tagalog NLP.